Vimal Mundada

 Vimal Mundada (c.
 15 August 1963 – 22 March 2012) was an Indian politician from Maharashtra belonging to the Nationalist Congress Party (NCP).
 During 2004–09, she was minister of Minister of Public Works and Minister for Health in the Government of Maharashtra.

 Political career

-Dr. Vimaltai Nandkishore Mundada began her political career in 1990 the Bharatiya Janata Party (BJP).
+Dr. Vimaltai Nandkishor Mundada began her political career in 1990 the Bharatiya Janata Party (BJP).
 She was elected as member of Maharashtra Legislative Assembly from Kaij, a seat reserved for scheduled caste candidates in Beed district.
 She won the same seat three times after joining the Nationalist Congress Party NCP.